-- The Trump Budget eliminates the federally-funded afterschool program, the 21st Century Community Learning Centers Program.
-This would throw nearly 2 million children into the streets or leave them home alone instead of in a safe environment for care and learning when the school day ends. - The Trump Budget would cut Head Start by \$11.9 billion over the decade; by 2029, Head Start is cut by 18 percent.
-In the final year of the Trump Budget, more than 150,000 fewer children would lose access to the high-quality childcare and early childhood education Head Start provides.
+- The Trump Budget eliminates the federally-funded afterschool program, the 21st

+Century Community Learning Centers Program.
+This would throw nearly 2 million children into the streets or leave them home alone instead of in a safe environment for care and learning when the school day ends. - The Trump Budget would cut Head Start by \$7.6 billion over the decade; by 2029, Head Start is cut by 17 percent.
+In the final year of the Trump Budget, nearly 150,000 fewer children would lose access to the high-quality childcare and early childhood education Head Start provides.